 • Are you responsible?

 As a professional singer, you have to be smart enough to guard your own best interests, because no one else will.
-Artistically, singers are often the linchpin of a production, guiding the so-called maestri of management, pit and stage.
+Artistically, singers are often the linchpin of a production and should be able to diplomatically achieve their needs from management, pit and stage.
 Can you provide such leadership?

 Always arrive promptly and well-prepared.
 This should go without saying and applies to all that you do throughout your studies, your career and your life.
 Be warned!
 Most contracts allow immediate dismissal for tardiness, absence or lack of preparation.
 Even more importantly, such behaviour is an insult to your colleagues, who won’t quickly forgive or forget it.
 Rehearsal time is quite limited and professionals must be able to learn the staging, correct mistakes and make changes immediately.
-(Checking your music against the orchestra score before you learn it avoids embarrassing misprints!)
+(Checking your music against the orchestra score, or even better, if available, the scrupulously edited complete works editions) before you learn it avoids being embarrassed by misprints!)

 Sometimes one has to step into a production without the benefit of any stage rehearsal time at all.
 This may mean that you will make your entrance never having seen the set, heard the orchestra or rehearsed with the other artists, chorus, stage director or even the conductor.
 This commonly happens in emergency situations but it can also occur when guesting in Europe or when casts change in repertoire productions at many large theatres.